NachitoE/HyperX-Cloud-Flight-Avnera-Fix/readme.md

 ## **Proposed Solution**

-The main idea is to **force the update software to recognize the headphones** as a compatible device and allow the firmware to be reinstalled correctly.
+The main idea is to **force the update software to recognize the bricked headphones/dongle** as a compatible device and allow the firmware to be reinstalled correctly.

 ### **General Steps**